Video: Australia Story & Ricotta Hotcakes Recipe

 It’s this resonating theme that keeps our communities focused, inspired and driven.
 And how about you and your plans for 2014?
 Take some chances, why don’t ‘cha.
 Write down your goals and just give it a try.
 Just do it.

 Biggest thanks to everyone in Australia who fed us with your food and shared bits of your life with us.
 We’re thankful for you.
+And hope you enjoy this Ricotta Pancakes Recipe for breakfast or brunch soon.

 diane and todd